Texture mapping: Forward texture mapping

-The existing hardware implementations did not provide effective UV coordinate mapping, which became an important technique for 3D modelling and assisted in clipping the texture correctly when the primitive goes over the edge of the screen.
-These shortcomings could have been addressed with further development, but GPU design has since mostly moved toward inverse mapping.
+UV mapping became an important technique for 3D modelling and assisted in clipping the texture correctly when the primitive went past the edge of the screen, but existing hardware did not provide effective implementations of this.
+These shortcomings could have been addressed with further development, but GPU design has mostly shifted toward using the inverse mapping technique.

 Applications

 Beyond 3D rendering, the availability of texture mapping hardware has inspired its use for accelerating other tasks:

 Tomography

 It is possible to use texture mapping hardware to accelerate both the reconstruction of voxel data sets from tomographic scans, and to visualize the results.

 User interfaces

 Many user interfaces use texture mapping to accelerate animated transitions of screen elements, e.g. Exposé in Mac OS X.